AswiniThiru/neocortexapi/MAUI APP /MAUI APP/README.md

+ML22/23-8 Implement the SDR representation in the MAUI application.
+The NeocortexApi framework provides a Python script draw_figure.py that renders an SDR.
+Any SDR can be represented in 2D using a script described in this document.
+Your Task is to implement a simple MAUI application that uses the library Maui.Graphics, to draw the same or similar SDR as produced by the Python script draw_figure.py.
+All command line arguments from the script should be entered in the MAU application by using the UI.
+In addition, the drawing functionality must be implemented in the ‘NeocortexApi.SdrDrawerLib’ library.

 To implement the SDR representation in the MAUI application using the Maui.Graphics library and integrate the drawing functionality into the 'NeocortexApi.SdrDrawerLib' library, you need to follow these steps:

 1. **Understand the Python Script**: